Phumudzo96/MyFiles/README.md

 Create a new java ﬁle called MyFile.java

 Write code to read the content of the text ﬁle input.txt.
-For each line in input.txt, write a new line in the new text ﬁle output.txt that computes the answer to some operation on a list of numbers.
+For each line in input.txt, write a new line in the new text ﬁle test.txt that computes the answer to some operation on a list of numbers.

 If the input.txt has the following: